kreppenhagen/portfolio/_sections/2_about-me.md

 ---

-I am a mechanical engineer with a master's degree from the University of Michigan with a focus on mechatronics.
-I love to learn and have a passion for developing creative solutions to tough problems.
-My dream is to work on mechatronics for space exploration applications.
+I am a mechanical engineer with a master's degree from the University of Michigan with a focus on dynamics and controls.
+I love to learn and have a passion for tackling tough problems through creative solutions and scientific experimentation.
+My long term career goal is to work in academia as a professor so I can perform novel research and share my passion for science with future generations.
 In my free time I love exploring the outdoors, playing music, and shooting photograpy.
 Visit the tabs on the left to see my past projects and work experience.